jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/osed-certification/index.md

 **How to be prepared for such a long exam?**

 1. Usually, Offensive Security certifications are very long.
 That means you always must be prepared for a long day.
-Hence it is important to take breaks from time to time to have a clear mind and not feel so exhausted.
+So it is important to take breaks from time to time to have a clear mind and not feel so exhausted.